ExtendScript/awesome/README.md

 ### ExtendScript

 - [﻿Reversing JSXBIN File Type](https://www.scip.ch/en/?labs.20140515) A extended article about the .jsxbin format and how to reverse engineering it

+- [fakestk by nbqx](https://github.com/nbqx/fakestk): A CLI/CUI Adobe ExtendScript runner.
+It accepts a script file or stdin. (currently osx only)